SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: SIMLA Pipeline

 \subsubsection{Determining the WISE Photometry and Shard Spectrum Cuts}

-We describe here our process to determine the particular values where we place the cuts, and we give the values used for the first SIMLA release.
-Updated versions of SIMLA cubes may use different values for these cuts, which will be given in the documentation for each version.
+We describe here our process to determine the particular values for $C_\mathrm{W}$ and $C_\mathrm{s}$, and we give the values used for the first SIMLA release.
+Updated versions of SIMLA cubes may use different values for these cuts, which will be given in the delivery documentation for each version.

 To determine the cuts to place on the WISE photometry and shard spectrum to select dark shards, we produced shard selection diagrams; see Figure~\ref{fig:stoplight} for an example.
 In these diagrams, the sky positions of shards are shown on top of a WISE image, with the colors of shards representing the combined results of both cuts.
 We visually inspected such diagrams for a range of astrophysical objects with various combinations of cut thresholds to determine the best set of cuts that selected only shards in dark regions.
-This analysis yielded a cut at $\pm\joneval\,\mathrm{MJy\,sr^{-1}}$ for the WISE photometry, near the limit of sensitivity for the IRS.
-We select $\pm\jtwoval\,\mathrm{MJy\,sr^{-1}}$ for the BCD spectrum cut, which is near the upper limit of offsets in dark LL spectra (see Section~\ref{sec:offsets}).
+This analysis yielded a cut at $C_\mathrm{W}=\pm\joneval\,\mathrm{MJy\,sr^{-1}}$ for the WISE photometry, near the limit of sensitivity for the IRS.
+We select $C_\mathrm{s}=\pm\jtwoval\,\mathrm{MJy\,sr^{-1}}$ for the BCD spectrum cut, which is near the upper limit of offsets in dark spectra (see Section~\ref{sec:offsets}).
+Given the difference in ranges between $C_\mathrm{W}$ and $C_\mathrm{s}$, we find some cases where shard apertures observe Galactic ISM emission faint enough to pass $C_\mathrm{s}$, while the local WISE background subtraction allows $C_\mathrm{W}$ to be passed.
+Therefore, we include a final cut, $C_\mathrm{ISM}=0.5\,\mathrm{MJy\,sr^{-1}}$, where the value for each shard is estimated at the AOR-level from the ISM component of the \cite{kelsall_1998} model.